MarcScheib/aurelia-notify/doc/Intro.md

 - `viewModel`
   - Specifies which view model is used for the notification.
 This allows to specify own customized elements and data.
 The default settings makes use of Bootstrap styles.
   - **Default**: BSNotification
+- `limit`
+  - Specifies the amount of notifications that are shown at the same time.
+If additional notifications are added, the oldest ones are closed.
+  - **Default**: 5

 # Customization